 \textbf{TRSI-IoU.~} We use retrieval to evaluate how well RIS disentangles facial features.
-We focus on two retrieved set identity IoU (TRSI-IoU): retrieve two sets of images using two facial feature queries on the same face, and construct a set of identities for each retrieved set; then the TRSI-IoU is the intersection-over-union of those two sets.
-A full face retrieval method should have a TRSI-IoU of 1 if the two queries are the same person and 0 otherwise.
+We focus on two retrieved set identity IoU (TRSI-IoU): retrieve two sets of images using two facial feature queries on the same face; TRSI-IoU is computed as intersection-over-union of the identities between these two sets.
+A full face retrieval method should have a TRSI-IoU close to 1 if the two queries are the same person, and 0 otherwise.
 Assume a method does not disentangle features, it is possible to approximately predict (say) mouth from eyes.
-In turn, retrieving using eyes (resp.~mouth) will implicitly constrain mouth (resp. eyes), and so the two retrieved sets will have many individuals in common, and the TRSI-IoU will be relatively large.
-Assume a method has properly disentangled (say) eyes and mouth.
-Then if we retrieve using eyes (resp. mouth), the identities should not overlap much, and the TRSI-IoU will be relatively small.
+In turn, retrieving using eyes (resp.~mouth) will implicitly constrain mouth (resp. eyes), so the two retrieved sets will have many individuals in common; hence TRSI-IoU becomes relatively large.
+On the other hand, if a method properly disentangled (say) eyes and mouth, its identities should not overlap much; thus TRSI-IoU becomes relatively small.
 The minimum obtainable value of TRSI-IoU is difficult to know, but lower TRSI-IoU is good evidence a method disentangles better.
 Fig~\ref{fig:iou} shows boxplots of TRSI-IoU for RIS and EIS, evaluated for 100 queries and all pairs of facial features (chosen from eyes, nose, mouth, hair).
-Our method clearly has lower TRSI-IoU, and the difference is statistically significant.
+RIS shows significantly lower TRSI-IoU, and the difference is statistically significant.

-\textbf{Attribute Matching Score.~} We used attribute classifiers pretrained on CelebA attributes \cite{liu2015faceattributes} to evaluate the quality of our retrieval, though these attributes are binary and not sufficiently detailed for fine-grained purposes.
-There is also a distinct lack of diversity in CelebA and its attributes, \eg lack of head coverings, curly hairs, \etc, which makes evaluation of RIS on generating faces of diverse and inclusive people impossible.
+\textbf{Attribute Matching Score.~} We used attribute classifiers pretrained on CelebA attributes \cite{liu2015faceattributes} to further evaluate the quality of our retrieval.
+Note that these attributes are binary and not sufficiently detailed for fine-grained purposes.
+There is also a distinct lack of diversity in CelebA and its attributes, \eg, lack of head coverings, curly hairs, \etc, which makes evaluation of RIS on generating faces of diverse and inclusive people not possible.

 The intuition of our procedure is as follows: for retrieval of the $k$-th feature {\em hair}, hair-related attributes $\mathcal{A}_k$ (\eg, ``black\textunderscore hair'', ``wavy\textunderscore hair'', \etc) should remain similar between query and retrieved images.
 Please see supplementary for the full list of attributes associated with $k$.